juharris/dotnet-OptionsProvider/README.md

                 end: ""
 ```

-The resulting value for `MyString.Value` with the feature enabled will be `"Hello World!"`.
+The resulting value for `MyString.Value` with the feature enabled will be `"Hello World!
+I hope you have a good day and enjoy yourself and your time."`.

 To override only the subject:
 ```yaml